 If you're coming to Scotland and thinking about planning some fibre related stops, here are some places we like.
+We don't have a permanent school at the moment, but keep an eye on our Events page for studio drop in dates and Festivals we are attending.
 Follow the link for the area you're planning to visit.

 If you visit all three of these shops, you will have visited three very different parts of central Edinburgh (and seen lots of beautiful yarn), giving you a good feel for why so many people love visiting or living here.